design-automation/design-automation-website/index.md

 ---
 # Overview

-The Design Automation Lab is a research group at the Departmen of Architecture, National University of Singapore.
+The Design Automation Lab is a research group at the Department of Architecture, National University of Singapore.
 The lab was set up by [Patrick Janssen](http://patrick.janssen.name) in 2008.

 The lab conducts research into the development of computational method and tools for supporting design decision making at building and urban scales.